pic

 Fundoplication services offered in Lone Tree, CO

 Fundoplication surgery relieves painful heartburn and other symptoms of gastroesophageal reflux disease (GERD).
-At the Institute of Esophageal and Reflux Surgery in Lone Tree, Colorado, a part of SOFI Research, LLC, Reginald Bell, MD, and Philip Woodworth, MD, specialize in Nissen and partial fundoplication.
+At the Institute of Esophageal and Reflux Surgery in Lone Tree, Colorado, a part of SOFI Research, LLC, Philip Woodworth, MD, specialize in Nissen and partial fundoplication.
 They also perform transoral incisionless fundoplication (TIF).
 Call the Institute of Esophageal and Reflux Surgery today or book an appointment online to learn how fundoplication relieves GERD symptoms.

 Fundoplication Q & A